tgragnato/goflow/README.md

 You can also run directly with a container:
 ```
-$ sudo docker run -p 6343:6343/udp -p 2055:2055/udp -ti netsampler/goflow2:latest
+$ sudo docker run -p 6343:6343/udp -p 2055:2055/udp -ti tgragnato/goflow:latest
 ```

 ### Mapping extra fields

-In the case of exotic template fields or extra payload not supported by GoFlow2 of out the box, it is possible to pass a mapping file using `-mapping mapping.yaml`.
+In the case of exotic template fields or extra payload not supported by GoFlow of out the box, it is possible to pass a mapping file using `-mapping mapping.yaml`.
-A [sample file](cmd/goflow2/mapping.yaml) is available in the `cmd/goflow2` directory.
+A [sample file](mapping.yaml) is available in the main directory.

 For instance, certain devices producing IPFIX use `ingressPhysicalInterface` (id: 252) and do not use `ingressInterface` (id: 10).
 Using the following you can have the interface mapped